capocasa/limdb/docs.rst

       t[ Foo(a: 1, b: 2.2) ] = (5, "foo", 1.1)
       t[ Foo(a: 3, b: 4.4) ] = (10, "bar", 2.2)

+It's also possible to serialize objects to string and store them like that, if you prefer.

+See *Custom Data Types* below if you want to natively add your own.

 .. caution::
-    It is recommended to hard-code the data types and the database name to make sure each database is only used with the data types that were already written to it.
-Opening a database with the wrong types can lead to unpredictable behavior, and writing to a database with the wrong types can lead to data loss.
+    It is recommended to hard-code the data types and the database if possible, making sure each database is only used with the data types that were already written to it.
+Confusing them can lead to garbage output or data loss.

 Named Databases
 ###############